codio/knowledge/source/instructors/setupcourses/computedvm.rst

 Computed VMs
 ============

 Codio supports Windows OS in **Computed VM** boxes .
-To enable this send an email to help@codio.com with details of the number of students who will require access to computed VMs.
+To enable this for your organisation, send an email to help@codio.com with approximate details of the number of students who will require access to computed VMs.

 ..
 Note:: Codio are not responsible for licensing issues in regard to any software you install to use.

 The computed VM's can support 1, 4, 8 or 16Gb memory.
 VM's are enabled for the organisation and then set up at the **Course** level.
 All assignments in the course would then be able to utilise the computed VM boxes, so we would recommend setting up a new course for those assignments that require them.
+Computed VM's are not available for individual projects (ie when created in **My Projects** area).

+ **Please note:** we have plans to develop this feature in the future but if you have ideas/suggestions please raise in our `Feedback area <https://feedback.codio.com/>`_

 When Computed VM's have been enabled for your organisation, follow these steps: